 We made it to the airport and the reunion was wonderful as we greeted each other in the arrival lounge of the Brisbane International terminal.
-We’d had the perfect trip in at that time of the night so we were able to quickly return home as well.
+We’d had the perfect trip driving to the airport at that time of the night, so we were able to quickly return home as well.

-I had prepared a light supper so we sat around the table eating and talking.
+I had prepared a light supper.
+We sat around the table eating and talking.
 So much to talk about, so much to share.
 Conversation flowed easily.
 They were family and both my husband and I felt like we had always known them and always been a part of their lives.

 Before we knew it the clock chimed 4am and we decided it was probably best if we all tried to get a few hours sleep.

 It Was As If The Birds Could Sense Something Wasn’t Right

 Oh, how nice to climb into bed.
 My leg was really hurting even as I lay there but it was muscular pain, so I was told, so I just hoped the pain killers would kick in and some sleep would help restore some energy.

 We had been up for 20 hours!
 Way too long for someone with a chronic disease.
 I was so proud of myself for managing to hold it all together and for meeting them at the airport.